Wondering what to outsource in your business and feel like you’re getting conflicting answers all over the place?

 Do it anyway.

-Ok, so the first thing we’re going to either grab a sheet of paper (or, if you’re in the Achievers Circle, I created a full spreadsheet in the Toolbox area to do through this with)
+Ok, so the first thing we’re going to either grab a sheet of paper (or, if you’re in Clients to Courses, I created a full spreadsheet in the Toolbox area to do through this with)

 For the next week, you are going to do the following: